-During AY 2024-2025, I will be a post-doctoral fellow at Stanford, Department of Economics through the IDEAL Provostial Fellowship.
+I am a post-doctoral fellow at Stanford, Department of Economics through the IDEAL Provostial Fellowship.
 In July 2025, I will join UC Berkeley, Haas School of Business as an Assistant Professor.

-I received my B.A. in Economics and B.S. in Applied Mathematics from Stanford in 2018.
+I received my Ph.D. in Economics from MIT in 2024 and my B.A. in Economics and B.S. in Applied Mathematics from Stanford in 2018

 Working Papers